qubeshub/core-to-app-merge/README.md

 git subtree split -P app/lib -b app/lib git rm -r app/lib git subtree add --prefix=app/lib core/lib
-git subtree merge --prefix=app/lib --squash app/lib
+git subtree merge --prefix=app/lib app/lib
 git branch -D app/lib
 ```

-What this does is (1) create a temporary app/lib branch with the app/lib code, (2) remove the directory, (3) create the subtree for the app/lib directory, (4) merge in the app/lib changes on top of the core/lib code, and (5) delete the temporary app/lib branch.
+What this does is (1) create a temporary app/lib branch with the app/lib code, (2) remove the directory, (3) create the subtree for the app/lib directory, (4) merge in the app/lib changes on top of the core/lib code (no squash this time to keep commit history), and (5) delete the temporary app/lib branch.

 You can now proceed as though you knew what you were doing from the start!